Fradm98/qs-qh/src/notebooks/Z2/Postselection README.md

 ### Load jobs

 Jobs are found in the database by the options set in the options cell.
 Just run the _load jobs with the same options_ to load them in the jobs variable.
 This is passed to the x_t_plot function directly to generate the plots.
 The first time the jobs are downloaded, they are saved as files into the `jobs_result_folder` if specified.
 They are named as follows: `<job_id>.json`.

+### Plots

+The plotting functions in the last two cells are implemented in `src/z2chain/plotting.py`.
+Just pass the arguments with descriptive names and they should work.